 The Chew Valley Forum comprises the parished areas of Chelwood, Chew Magna, Chew Stoke, Clutton, Compton Martin, East Harptree, Hinton Blewett, Nempnett Thrubwell, Norton Malreward, Publow and Pensford, Stanton Drew, Stowey Sutton, Temple Cloud and Cameley, Ubley, West Harptree, Whitchurch (dual membership with Keynsham Area Forum).
-The corresponding members are Winford and Dundry (North Somerset)
+View a map of the Forum Area.
+The corresponding members are Winford and Dundry (North Somerset).

 The Chew Valley Area Forum is one of five Connecting Communities Forums within Bath and North East Somerset (the others are Bath Area Forum; Bathavon Area Forum; Keynsham Area Forum and Somer Valley Forum).
 All the Forum meetings are open to the public and community group representatives as well Ward and Parish Councillors.

 Bath and North East Somerset is a diverse area with differing needs and priorities.
 The Council and its partners recognise this and value the local information and feedback the Forums provide as these help to shape local services.
 The items discussed at Forum meetings include those the Council and its partners need to share or would like feedback on; items the Forum members themselves wish to discuss and opportunities for local organisations to share information and best practice.